-The environmental protection conditions within which ERA has operated and must now close the mine are set out in the Environmental Requirements of the Commonwealth of Australia for the Operation of Ranger Uranium Mine (hereafter ERs).
+The environmental protection conditions within which ERA has operated and must now close the former mine are set out in the Environmental Requirements of the Commonwealth of Australia for the Operation of Ranger Uranium Mine (hereafter ERs).
 These ERs are attached to the Ranger Authority issued under Section 41 of the Atomic Energy Act 1953.
-The ERs are also given effect through the Ranger Authorisation issued under the Northern Territory Mining Management Act 2001.
+The ERs are also given effect through the Ranger Authorisation issued under the then Northern Territory Mining Management Act 2001.
+The Mining Management Act was repealed by the Environment Protection Act 2019 on 1 July 2024, and the rehabilitation activities at Ranger are now conducted in accordance with the Deemed Mining Licence (DML-0108-18), which comprises the Ranger Authorisation 0108-18 and the latest approved Ranger Mine Closure Plan.